TheForbiddenAi/GameFinder/README.md

 Additionally, GOG will sometimes the incorrect currency.
 I believe this is due to how GOG caches game listings, but I am not sure.

 ## What Exactly is Web-Scraped?
-Wherever possible, I try to use publicly accessible APIs provided by each service.
+Wherever possible, I try to use publicly accessible APIs provided by each platform.
 These APIs are usually undocumented and don't always have all the required information.

 **EpicGames**: Nothing